The Music Studios' Teachers

 Ms. Arlene ChngPIANO TEACHER, PIANO PERFORMANCE PROGRAMME

-MUSIC APPRECIATION PROGRAMME COORDINATOR Arlene Chng attained her Licentiate diploma LRSM (Instrumental teaching), DipABRSM and CTABRSM from the Associated Board of the Royal Schools of Music.
+KINDERBOOGIE AND MUSIC APPRECIATION PROGRAMME COORDINATOR Arlene Chng attained her Licentiate diploma LRSM (Instrumental teaching), DipABRSM and CTABRSM from the Associated Board of the Royal Schools of Music.
 An experienced teacher with 15 years of teaching, her students range from ages 4 to 20 years old, as well as adult beginner learners.
 Arlene is gifted at helping young learners taking their first steps into piano playing, those keen to develop their love for music through piano playing, as well as students interested in taking the graded exam track.

 A strong believer in lifelong learning, she constantly looks to upgrade her skills by attending workshops on music education and exploring piano performance and pedagogy under the tutelage of Dr Khoo Hui Ling.
 She has great interest in the Dalcroze approach of music education as well and has been learning about the method since 2014.
 She has attended numerous Dalcroze workshops in Singapore and summer courses with Dalcroze Australia and is on the Dalcroze Australia Teacher Training Track.
 Arlene's positive outlook to life is often transmitted to those around her.
 Her studio was recently featured at the Library@Esplanade Young Musicians' Festival 2018 and the joy she brings to learning could be heard in the sincere performances of her students. |